EunixTech/ai-agent-flow/README.md

 ### MessageBus

 The `MessageBus` enables event-driven communication between agents.
-It allows agents to publish and subscribe to messages asynchronously.
+It allows agents to send and subscribe to messages asynchronously.

 #### Example Usage